-- Strict management of water resources that ensure the quantity and quality of water allocated for irrigation during the period 2001 - 2010 to protect this basis.
+- Strict management of water resources that ensure the quantity and quality of water allocated for irrigation during the period 2001 - 2010 to protect current and future investments in irrigated agriculture, and to plan production on this basis.

 - Rain-fed agriculture that is based on improved, diversified and integrated agricultural cropping systems using modern technologies, and the expansion in the production of high-value cash crops, depending on family labor, that are appropriate for small agricultural land holdings in rainfed agriculture.